Upload your first SBOM

 3. Click Upload SBOM.

 6. If you're not seeing your SBOM components loading, check that you have Auto-refresh turned on, or manually refresh the page.
 Larger SBOMs will take a bit more time.
 If you're still not seeing your SBOM, click Manage SBOMs > View file upload status.
 If you see a Failed status here, click the icon next to that status for more information.
-If you can't resolve the issue, for help.
+If you can't resolve the issue, contact us for help.

 7. Once you’ve uploaded your SBOM, you will see all of the components that are contained in that product display on the page.
 We’re already starting to match, drawing data from the NVD, including Package URLs (PURL) of Cargo, NPM, Nuget, or Pypi package manager), CPE strings, component name/version/supplier combo, and alias matches.